-This Policies & Procedures Handbook was designed to familiarize you with the specific policies and procedures governing the Ph.D. clinical psychology program.
-Knowledge of the contents of this handbook and of the College of Psychology Catalog, available at http://psychology.nova.edu/, is essential to ensure the smooth functioning of your graduate training.
-You are urged to read this handbook at the start of your program and to make frequent reference to it.
-Ignorance of policies and procedures in this handbook is not an acceptable defense for failing to abide by them.
+This Policies & Procedures Handbook was designed to familiarize you with the specific policies and procedures governing the Ph.D. in clinical psychology program.
+Knowledge of the contents of this handbook and of the College of Psychology Catalog, available at College of Psychology Catalog available on the College's general student resources webpage (https://psychology.nova.edu/students/current-students.html), is essential to ensure the smooth functioning of your graduate training.
+You are urged to read this handbook and the catalog at the start of your program and to make frequent reference to it.
+Ignorance of policies and procedures in this handbook and in the catalog is not an acceptable defense for failing to abide by them.
 The graduate programs continue to evolve, and periodically there may be changes in curriculum, research, practica, or other requirements.
 Because these changes occur to improve the training of health service psychologists, changes will become part of the requirements for graduation for all students at the discretion of the Dean, regardless of the student's status in the program.